 So $Q$ has to be very non-homogeneous.
-Instead of having many automorphisms in $Q$, we assume that the skeleton of the iteration has many automorphisms (so in particular a non-wellfounded iterations has to be used).
+Instead of having many automorphisms in $Q$, we assume that the skeleton of the iteration has many automorphisms (so in particular a non-wellfounded iteration has to be used).

-We use the word Saccharinity for this concept: a construction that achieves the same effect as an (amalgamation of) sweet forcings, but using entirely different means.
+We use the word Saccharinity for this concept: a construction that achieves the same effect as (an amalgamation of) sweet forcings, but using entirely different means.

-As a first instance of this concept we construct an ideal $I$ on the reals and a forcing $P$ making every projective (or: definable) set measurable modulo $I$ (without using amalgamation or an inaccessible). $I$ will be defined from a tree forcing in the same way that the Marczewski ideal is defined from Sacks forcing. $I$ is not a ccc ideal.